 One more detail about listing on exchanges: if a token is listed on several reputable exchanges, this will serve as a sign that this token is generally recognized, and has a high value on the market.

-A token should not just be a profitable addition to your project.
+A token should not just be a profitable addition to your project, whether it is a blockchain solution for DeFi, a tokenization platform, or dApp.
 It should also have a global purpose.
 Most ICOs offer tokens that have no value.
 They are just trying to benefit from blockchain technology offerings and speed up fundraising for their business.
-If this is true in your case but you really want to attract investors to participate in your project, not just buy it, you need to create a token with a purpose greater than just financing.
+If this is true in your case but you really want to attract investors to participate in your coin launch platform, not just buy it, you need to create a token with a purpose greater than just financing.

 When reading about your token, people have to understand what the token value is.
 In the end, you’d like investors to actually want to use your token, not just buy into it for purely speculative reasons.